openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 - Instructions per resource instance to change the behaviour.
 - Format may change by adding new fields to introduce new features to the tool.

+## optimization

+- use short paths names, note the examples are pretty long
+  - 1 or 2 characters to distinquish the different paths in the application will suffice.
+- remove all properties that are not needed in the application.

 ## Examples with IoTivity